 Located in St. John, Trunk Bay has a 673-foot long trail for snorkeling.
 Here, you will be able to see corals and their inhabitants.
 The reefs are no more than 20 feet below the water surface and filled with all types of fish and eels to keep you busy for a long time to come.

 Located in the Yucatan Peninsula, Isla Mujeres is a haven for snorkelers.
 Unlike other beaches in Mexico, Isla Mujeres is an island where you will be able to snorkel with sharks, which usually come to these waters in June, July, and August when they feast on the spawning fish.
 In addition, you may even have the luck to snorkel alongside manta rays and dolphins.
 Be sure to check out the local fish that inhabit these waters.
 You will find the entire experience amazing.

-The dark and silvery sand of Anse Chastanet rise up to about 500 feet and offer a fascinating glimpse of the marine life living in the coral reef.
-The reef is inhabited with needlefish, turtles, and peacock flounders.
+The dark and silvery sand of Anse Chastanet rises up to about 500 feet and offers a fascinating glimpse of the marine life living in the coral reef.
+The reef is inhabited by needlefish, turtles, and peacock flounders.
 If you snorkel a bit deeper, you will be able to spot puffer fish, seahorses, moray eels, and parrotfish.

 These are some of the best snorkeling destinations in the Caribbean.
 There are several other places that offer snorkelers a worthwhile experience, as the Caribbean waters are still undisturbed by development and pollution.
 But when it comes to exceptional and memorable snorkeling experience, these 10 take the cake.
 So, if you are truly looking for a snorkeling expedition, the Caribbean and these 10 destinations should be part of your travel itinerary.